andreicadar/Price-Web-Scrapper/README.md

 <br>

 When running the script on Windows the script will work with `pathToAddForLinux=""` and will create the folders and files in the same directory as the script.
-If you want to run it on Linux you need to change `pathToAddForLinux` to and absolute path like `pathToAddForLinux="/home/yourusername/"`, this will be the folder in which the script will create the folders and files, which can also be set for Windows if needed.
+If you want to run it on Linux you need to change `pathToAddForLinux` to add absolute path like `pathToAddForLinux="/home/yourusername/"`, this will be the folder in which the script will create the folders and files, which can also be set for Windows if needed.

 ## How it works

 ### Parsing

 Using `beautifulsoup4` I parse the HTML page of the website and depending on the it I find a way to get the price of the product.
 Each website differs greatly on how they display their prices in the HTML.
 A lot of problems arise when there are promotions, returned products etc. If an product has an offer the script gets that smallest discounted price on each of these websites.
-For example this is the code for parsing the price on Altex and Mediagalaxy.
+For example this is the code for parsing the price on Altex and MediaGalaxy.

 ```python